 Here are the main categories of outside contract packaging solutions that you should become familiar with before outsourcing your next packaging project:

-- Contract Packager (a general term that defines most packaging that is done on a contract basis (on the outside and with a 3rd party supplier who already has the necessary machinery and automation).
-Examples include Blister packaging, skin packaging, shrink wrapping, cello wrapping, clamshell RF sealing, pouching and bagging)
+- Contract Packager (a general term that defines most packaging done on a contract basis (on the outside and with a 3rd party supplier who already has the necessary machinery and automation).
+Examples include Blister packaging, skin packaging, shrink wrapping, cello wrapping, clamshell RF sealing, touching, and bagging)

 - Primary packaging (direct contact is made with powder or liquid as it is being packaged)